Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/install/cloud/gke.md

 ## Setup environment variables

-Create an environment variable with the address at which Kong is accessible.
-This address sends requests to the Kubernetes cluster.
+Create an environment variable with the IP address at which Kong is accessible.
+This IP address sends requests to the Kubernetes cluster.

-1. Get the IP address at which Kong is accessible:
+1. Get the IP address at which Kong is accessible.

     ```bash
     $ kubectl get services -n kong